 VOD addressable refers to addressable ads inserted into cable programs within the VOD content accessible through a cable provider set top box (e.g., Comcast’s addressable inventory is VOD addressable).

 A “virtual” MVPD that distributes live and on-demand content via the internet for a subscription fee.
 These services are comprised of many apps, often called “skinny bundles” – for example, Hulu with Live, Sling TV, etc.

-In our fast-moving world, XXXXX.
 Learn more about getting the most ROI from Connected TV advertising or explore what today’s marketers should know about the differences between Advanced TV and programmatic linear TV advertising.